wp-plugins/frankencookie/readme.txt

 The widget can be styled quite easily using CSS rules.

 - the widget's CSS class is `frankencookie`
-- the message is wrapped in a `div` with class `message`
+- the message is wrapped in a `div` with class `frankencookie-message`
-- the link to hide the message is also in a div with class `hide`
+- the link to hide the message is also in a div with class `frankencookie-hide`

 Example - show the message at a fixed position at the bottom of the page: